Some of the links in this post may be affiliate links.

 Even though she’s a princess…even princesses need support.

-This plant is a vining plant by nature, so be sure to give it a trellis or post to climb on.
+Philodendron erubescens is a vining plant by nature, so be sure to give it a trellis or post to climb on.
 As it grows, loosely tie the vine to the support structure.

 You will achieve the best results from this plant if you provide a nice support for it.
+The aerial roots will attach and grow up your support.

 Now on to the very important part that I was promising!